openobserve/openobserve-docs/docs/SSO.md

 > `Applicable to enterprise version`

-# SSO using Dex & Ldap with OpenObserve

-OpenObserve, in its enterprise version, integrates Single Sign-On (SSO) capabilities using Dex, an OpenID Connect Identity (OIDC) and OAuth 2.0 provider.
-This feature is exclusive to the enterprise version of OpenObserve.
+OpenObserve, integrates Single Sign-On (SSO) capabilities using Dex, an OpenID Connect Identity (OIDC) and OAuth 2.0 provider.
+Dex does not have a user database and instead uses external identity providers like LDAP, Google, GitHub, etc. for authentication.

-## Setup dex with ldap
+## Setup dex with LDAP
 This guide outlines configuring Dex with LDAP as an authentication backend within a Kubernetes cluster.

 ### Prerequisites